kevinmoore9/flex-project/README.md

 Redux streamlines data flow and creates tighter integration between the various views.
 React-Native enforces modularized view components written in ES6 following Facebook's prescribed best-practices.
 React-Native also compiles the JavaScript view logic into iOS compatible code.
+Additional data for searching ticker symbols and showing current stock prices and charts is fetched from Yahoo Finance on the front-end to alleviate load on our (free) Heroku host.

 #### Back-end

 A Postgres database persists all relevant account information as well as some stock data as required on a server hosted by Heroku.

 The main backend application is written in Ruby on Rails, with two key gems stock_quote, and Jbuilder.

 Finding a good free API from which to query financial data proved difficult.
 The stock_quote gem provides easy access to the Yahoo finance API, which satisfies our needs.
-It is worth noting that Yahoo's terms and conditions prohibit the use of their API for Jbuilder renders JSON objects that are sent to the React native front-end as needed.
+It is worth noting that Yahoo's terms and conditions prohibit the use of their service for financial gain.
+This is learning endeavor and thus does not violate their conditions.
+The stock_quote gem is used to update stock prices once daily after trading closes, and also to create a balance record for each user once a day to keep track of their positions.

+The Jbuilder gem helps render JSON objects that are sent to the React native front-end as needed.

 ## Images